seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part22-CDN.md

 URL
 ```

----
+Instead of manually concatenating query parameters, you compose transformations fluently and let the builder generate the correct URL.

+***

-# Step 5 — Render The Image
+# Step 5 — Render the Image

 Open: